hash-noob/whiskygoogles/README_IMAGE_DOWNLOAD.md

 ## Overview

-The application requires whiskey bottle images to function properly.
+The application requires whiskey bottle images to function properly for the image recognition feature.
 These images are stored at URLs specified in the dataset file (`dataset/501 Bottle Dataset.csv`).

 The `download_images.py` script provides an easy way to download these images to the correct location in the application's public folder.

+## Note About Text Search

+While images are essential for the image recognition feature, the application also supports text-based search.
+The text search functionality uses the same whiskey metadata but doesn't require the images to be downloaded.
+However, for the best user experience with complete functionality, we recommend downloading all images.

 ## Option 1: Download Images via API Endpoint